What are the recruitment trends in 2021 for the PR industry?

 Use of social media continues to rise…

-The LinkedIn report states that recruiters’ use of social media to a) source and b) screen candidates has risen exponentially over the past four years.
-Professional networks are deemed as one of the key sources for both advertising and filling positions – emphasising just how important it is to have a profile on such sites.
-It was also concluded that use of LinkedIn had helped to ‘level the playing field’, as anyone could create a profile for free and get their name out there.
+Recruiters’ use of social media to source and screen candidates has risen exponentially over the past four years.
+Professional networks are one of the key sources for advertising and filling positions.
+It has been said that the use of LinkedIn in recruitment has helped to ‘level the playing field’; anyone could create a profile for free and get their name out there.

 …but should it replace the CV?

-One Silicon Valley HR thought-leader suggests that accepting the LinkedIn profile over a standard CV is where recruitment should go.
-Dr John Sullivan believes that given how infrequently candidates update their resumes, compared with the speed at which LinkedIn is refreshed, companies should “learn to eliminate the ‘resume update wait’ by instead accepting LinkedIn profiles for referrals and at least the initial application for regular job openings.”
+Some people argue that employers should accept a LinkedIn profile over a standard CV.
+Given how infrequently candidates update their resumes, compared to the speed at which LinkedIn is refreshed, companies could speed up their hiring by accepting LinkedIn profiles for regular job applications.

 Trends come and go; some predictions come into fruition while others fizzle out before they’ve got anywhere.
-You can never be sure what the next ‘big thing’ might be, but making sure you have done your research, consulted the experts and kept up to date with industry events can help you identify any trends and act on them – helping you to get that amazing PR/ Comms job.
+You can never be sure what the next ‘big thing’ might be.
+Make sure you have done your research, consulted the experts and kept up to date with industry events to help you identify any trends and act on them.